Torts on the California Bar Exam

 1. First, know how Torts is tested.

-California has virtually always tested “general” law (rather than California law) on Torts essay questions.
+California has virtually always tested general law (rather than California law) on Torts essay questions.
 Torts is tested about once every year-and-a-half now.
-Since it is tested with relative frequency, you should be aware of the highly tested Torts issues.
+Since it is tested relatively frequently, you should be aware of the highly tested Torts issues.

-Torts is sometimes combined with other essays.
-For example, in Feb 2017, it was combined with Remedies.
-And in July 2009, it was combined with Civil Procedure and Professional Responsibility.
+Torts is usually tested on its own but is occasionally combined with other subjects.
+For example, in February 2017, Torts was combined with Remedies.
+And in July 2009, Torts was combined with Civil Procedure and Professional Responsibility.

-Real Property questions also occasionally test nuisance, which is a Torts issue, even though it is not labeled as a Torts question by the Examiners.
-For example, nuisance was tested in Feb 2018, Feb 2012, and Feb 2007.
+Real Property questions also occasionally test nuisance, which is a Torts issue, even though it is not labeled as a Torts question by the California examiners.
+For example, nuisance was tested in July 2023, February 2018, February 2012, and February 2007.

 2. Be aware of the highly tested issues.

-The State Bar of California tests certain issues over and over again in Torts questions.
+The California Bar Exam tests certain issues frequently in Torts questions.
 (We have a nice summary of these in our California Bar Exam One-Sheets.)

-Some of the “favorite” California Bar Exam issues on Torts questions include the following:
+Some of the most highly tested Torts issues on the essay portion of the California Bar Exam include the following:

-- Negligence is by far the Examiners’ favorite issue!
-Premises liability is tested very frequently, with the standard of care owed to invitees being tested the most.
-Know that the standard of care depends on the legal status of the plaintiff.
+- Negligence: This is, by far, the most highly tested Torts issue!
+Within negligence, premises liability is tested very frequently, with the standard of care owed to invitees being tested the most.
+Remember that the standard of care the premise possessor owes depends on the legal status of the plaintiff.

 - Undiscovered trespasser: an undiscovered trespasser is not owed any duty of care.